viamrobotics/docs/docs/try-viam/faq.md

 ## My robot had an error, a system crash, or is physically stuck

-1. Please notify our support on [our Community Slack](https://join.slack.com/t/viamrobotics/shared_invite/zt-1f5xf1qk5-TECJc1MIY1MW0d6ZCg~Wnw).
+1. Please notify Viam support on [our Community Slack](https://join.slack.com/t/viamrobotics/shared_invite/zt-1f5xf1qk5-TECJc1MIY1MW0d6ZCg~Wnw).
 2. Use the **Add Viam Support** button on your robot's Location page to give Viam Support access to your *Location*.
    Refer to [Managing Locations and sub-locations](/program/app-usage/#managing-locations-and-sub-locations) in the **Using the Viam App** topic.